 - build communities rather than focus on one area

 Our group name (“MESCH”) is an anagram for "Medical and Educational Sustainable Community Help.
 Since our projects at that stage involved teaching doctors and nurses skills in the operating room and teaching blind people conversational English (so they could get money from their jobs as masseurs), the name fitted quite well.
 Our organisation is vibrant and organic so although our aims and our commitment have never changed, the breadth and extent of our involvement has.
 MESCH charity orgnaisation is a combination of things which all work together.
-Now, community has become larger and language is more occupational in its’ focus.
-Our name still fits!
+Currently, community based projects have become larger and language is more focussed.
+Our name still fits.
+It's still about education and training.

 OUR COMMITMENT TO YOU